TechDufus/techdufus.github.io/_posts/2020-11-20-how-to-securely-store-credentials-locally-using-powershell-no-plain-text.md

 Notice I just slapped an `If` statement around the `Get-Credential` section, and I used the `Import-Clixml` to convert the stored XML content back into a PowerShell object, [PSCredential].

-## The fruits of our labor - Implimentation
+## The fruits of our labor - Implementation

-Let's say that our function that we are too lazy to **run as** admin for was unlocking an AD account.
+Let's say that our function that we are too lazy to **run as** admin was unlocking an AD account.
 We can write a public function in our module called `Unlock-Account` that will automatically handle using our Admin credentials.

 ```powershell
 Function Unlock-Account() {